Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Methodology

-The KL divergence loss is computed to regularize the latent space and encourage its distribution to stay close to a standard Gaussian:
+To ensure the latent space remains smooth and structured, the KL divergence loss is added, encouraging the distribution to stay close to a standard Gaussian:

-The decoder reconstructs the original subtree sequence by repeating the latent vector across the sequence dimension and passing it through a second LSTM layer, followed by a dense output layer with softmax activation over the subtree vocabulary.
-The reconstruction loss is calculated using categorical cross-entropy between the predicted and true subtree tokens:
+The decoder reconstructs the original subtree sequence by repeating the latent vector across the sequence dimension and passing it through an LSTM, followed by a dense output layer with softmax activation.
+Reconstruction loss is calculated using categorical cross-entropy between the predicted and true subtree tokens:

-The total VAE loss used during training is a weighted combination of reconstruction and KL divergence losses:
+The total VAE loss is a weighted combination of reconstruction and KL divergence losses, with a tunable parameter \( \beta \) controlling the trade-off: